leechunghwan/YCSB-runner/README.md

 # YCSB Runner

 YCSB Runner is a Python application for automatically running the Yahoo!
 Cloud System Benchmark (YCSB) tool.
-I wrote this to collect data for a research project.
+I wrote this to collect data for a student research project.

+### Project Status

+This project is currently **not maintained**, but pull requests are welcome.

 ## Usage

 Please consult [the wiki](https://github.com/benjaminbrent/YCSB-runner/wiki) for information on using YCSB runner.

-### Project Status

-This project is not being maintained, but pull requests are welcome.

 ## YCSB Version Support